xAdoranx/gausseli/README.txt

 1 2 3       !
 1 2 3       ! rows of the Matrix A
 1 2 3       !
+2           ! amount of solution vectors
-2 3 4       ! solution vector b
+2 3 4       ! solution vector b 1
+3 4 5       ! solution vector b 2
 5
 3 2 1 5 3
+.
 .
 .
 .